crossplane/crossplane/contributing/specifications/functions.md

 A Function MUST copy the tag field from a RunFunctionRequest's RequestMeta message to the ResponseMeta tag field of the corresponding RunFunctionResponse.
 A Function MUST NOT modify the tag field.
-A Function MUST NOT inspect or otherwise depend on the tag's value
+A Function MUST NOT inspect or otherwise depend on the tag's value.

 A Function SHOULD specify the ttl field of each RunFunctionResponse.
 The value of the ttl field MUST reflect how long Crossplane may use a cached version of